Zeoastua/German-WW1-Homosexual-Military-Propaganda/git-practice.md

 ### Alexis

 ### Darian
+Hi! uhhh I don't have anything else to say.
 ### Marion
 Git's not as scary as it looks at first; you'll be experts in no time!
 Stick with it :)